teberhardt/cards-over-lan/protocol.md

 ### c_updateinfo

-Send by the user to update client-specific information, such as username.
+Sent by the user to update client-specific information, such as username.

 List of possible user info keys:
 |Key|Description|